ufidon/crypt/labs/lab02/README.md

 * Decrypt the ciphertext
 * Compare the decryted message with the original message, *they should match*.

-2. Write code to demonstrate encryption and decryption on text file [military plan one.txt](./data/military%20plan%20one.txt) with Caesar cipher
+2. (13%) Write code to demonstrate encryption and decryption on text file [military plan one.txt](./data/military%20plan%20one.txt) with Caesar cipher
-3. Write code to demonstrate encryption and decryption on text file [military plan two.txt](./data/military%20plan%20two.txt) with Caesar cipher
+3. (13%) Write code to demonstrate encryption and decryption on text file [military plan two.txt](./data/military%20plan%20two.txt) with Caesar cipher
-4. Write code to demonstrate encryption and decryption on text file [military plan three.txt](./data/military%20plan%20three.txt) with Caesar cipher
+4. (13%) Write code to demonstrate encryption and decryption on text file [military plan three.txt](./data/military%20plan%20three.txt) with Caesar cipher
-5. Write code to demonstrate encryption and decryption on text file [military plan one.txt](./data/military%20plan%20one.txt) with Simtran cipher
+5. (13%) Write code to demonstrate encryption and decryption on text file [military plan one.txt](./data/military%20plan%20one.txt) with Simtran cipher
-6. Write code to demonstrate encryption and decryption on text file [military plan two.txt](./data/military%20plan%20two.txt) with Simtran cipher
+6. (13%) Write code to demonstrate encryption and decryption on text file [military plan two.txt](./data/military%20plan%20two.txt) with Simtran cipher
-7. Write code to demonstrate encryption and decryption on text file [military plan three.txt](./data/military%20plan%20three.txt) with Simtran cipher
+7. (13%) Write code to demonstrate encryption and decryption on text file [military plan three.txt](./data/military%20plan%20three.txt) with Simtran cipher

 __Report__

 Write a report about the process you complete the tasks in the description, key screen snapshots are needed as evidences.

-_Review questions:_
+_(12%) Review questions:_

 1. How to define an appropriate alphabet in Caesar cipher?
 Why?
 2. In Simtran cipher, why an alphabet is NOT needed?